Classical Observables from Causal Response Functions: KMOC formulas from causal response functions

 The Feynman rule corresponding to the insertion of this operator is

 This simplifies considerably when one of the legs is put on-shell and contracted with a transverse polarization

 where we only display terms that remain in the soft limit $k\to 0$.

 The absence of photons in the initial state implies that the only classes of diagrams that can contribute to the response function of the photon stress tensor are those in Fig.~\ref{fig:I_II-basis-photon}.
 The diagrams with only $\I$ or $\II$ fields in Fig.~\ref{fig:i-ii-photon(a)} vanish in the soft limit by a manipulation analogous to Eq.~\eqref{partial-fraction}.
-On the other hand, the diagram with both $\I$ or $\II$ fields yields the cut diagrams of the form of Fig.~\ref{fig:i-ii-photon(a)} where on the support of the on-shell delta function for the photon, $\delta(\ell^2)$, we can use the completeness relation $\eta^{\beta \delta} = \sum_h \epsilon_h^\beta \epsilon^{*\,\delta}_h$.
+On the other hand, the diagram with both $\I$ or $\II$ fields yields the cut diagrams of the form of Fig.~\ref{fig:i-ii-photon(a)} where on the support of the on-shell delta function for the photon, $\delta(\ell^2)$, we can use the completeness relation $\eta^{\beta \delta} = \sum_h \varepsilon_h^\beta \varepsilon^{*\,\delta}_h$, which holds up to terms that vanish due to the Ward-Takahashi identity.
 In the soft limit these diagrams produce terms on the form

 where ${\cal A} = \varepsilon^\alpha{\cal A}_\alpha $ denotes the amplitude on the left of the cut, and we used its on-shell Ward identity, $\ell^\alpha {\cal A}_\alpha=0$.
 Thus, from the soft limit of the causal response function we obtain the KMOC formula for the radiated momentum